Fountain pen: Proprietary offerings

-Many fountain pen manufacturers have developed their own proprietary cartridges, for example Parker, Lamy, Sheaffer, Cross, Sailor, Platinum, Platignum, Waterman, and Namiki.
+Many fountain pen manufacturers have developed their own proprietary cartridges, for example Parker, Lamy, Sheaffer, Pelikan, Cross, Sailor, Platinum, Platignum, Waterman, and Namiki.
 Fountain pens from Aurora, Hero, Duke, and Uranus accept the same cartridges and converters that Parker uses and vice versa (Lamy cartridges, though not officially, are known to interchange with Parker cartridges also).
 Cartridges of Aurora are slightly different from cartridges by Parker.

 Corresponding converters to be used instead of such proprietary cartridges are usually made by the same company that made the fountain pen itself.
 Some very compact fountain pens accept only proprietary cartridges made by the same company that made that pen, such as Sheaffer Agio Compact and Sheaffer Prelude Compact.
 It is not possible to use a converter in them at all.
 In such pens the only practical way to use another brand of ink is to fill empty cartridges with bottled ink using a syringe.

-Standard international cartridges are closed by a small ball, held inside the ink exit hole by glue or by a very thin layer of plastic.
+Standard international cartridges are closed by a small ball, wedged tightly inside the ink exit hole.
 When the cartridge is pressed into the pen, a small pin pushes in the ball, which falls inside the cartridge.
-The Parker and Lamy cartridges do not have such a ball.
-They are closed by a piece of plastic, which is broken by a sharp pin when inserted in the pen.
+The Parker and Lamy cartridges do not have such a ball, instead being closed by a barrier of plastic, which is pierced by a pin when inserted in the pen.